 3. Cook a meal.

 If mom likes to be the early riser, then cook her a special dinner for Mother’s Day.
 You can put together all of mom’s favorites whether it’s pasta, salad, or seafood.
 Think of a main entrée and a couple of sides that will make mom feel like she is at her favorite restaurant.
-And don’t forget dessert.
-You can bake (or buy) her favorite dessert.
+And don’t forget dessert!
 If you need some inspiration for dessert ideas, check out 26 Mother’s Day Desserts that Are Better than a Gift.

 No matter what meal you serve mom, don’t forget to add some fresh flowers to her tray for bed or on the dinner table.
 And after serving mom her favorite meal, do not forget to wash the dishes!
 She will love waking up to a clean kitchen.